linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 10 - Arbitrage Pricing Theory and Multifactor Models.md

+---
+title: "Arbitrage Pricing Theory and Multifactor Models of Risk and Return"
+parent_directory: "Part 3 - Equilibrium in Capital Markets"
+formatted: "2025-12-21 12:00:00 PM"
+formatter_model: "claude-sonnet-4"
+cli-tool: "opencode"
+primary_tags:
+  - arbitrage pricing theory
+  - multifactor models
+  - security market line
+secondary_tags:
+  - factor models
+  - systematic risk
+  - no-arbitrage condition
+  - well-diversified portfolios
+  - factor betas
+  - risk premiums
+  - fama-french three-factor model
+  - arbitrage pricing applications
+  - factor risk premiums
+  - multifactor equilibrium
+cssclasses: academia
+---
+---

 # Arbitrage Pricing Theory and Multifactor Models of Risk and Return

-# 10

-THE EXPLOitation OF security mispricing in such a way that risk-free profits can be earned is called arbitrage.
+The exploitation of security mispricing in such a way that risk-free profits can be earned is called arbitrage.
 It involves the simultaneous purchase and sale of equivalent securities or portfolios in order to profit from discrepancies in their prices.
 Perhaps the most basic principle of capital market theory is that well-functioning security markets rule out arbitrage opportunities.
 If actual security prices did allow for arbitrage, the result would be strong pressure on prices that would quickly eliminate the opportunity.
 Therefore, we can expect security markets to satisfy a "no-arbitrage condition."

 In this chapter, we show how no-arbitrage conditions, together with the factor model introduced in Chapter 8, allow us to generalize the security market line of the CAPM to gain richer insight into the risk-return relationship.
 We begin by showing how the decomposition of risk into market versus firm-specific influences that we introduced in earlier chapters can be extended to deal with the multifaceted nature of systematic risk.
 Multifactor models of security returns can be used to measure and manage exposure to each of many economywide factors such as business-cycle risk, interest or inflation rate risk, energy price risk, and so on.
 These models ultimately lead us to a multifactor version of the security market line in which risk premiums derive from exposure to multiple risk sources, each with its own risk premium.